History of Chemical Engineering at Penn State

 Penn State Chemical Engineering Beginnings

-In 1924 the first curriculum in chemical engineering at Penn State was introduced, with the course foundation being based upon the text by Walker, Lewis and, McAdams.
-The first graduating class of 11 students received their degrees on June 15, 1925, and for the next forty years the program remained steady, graduating approximately 50 students each year.
+In 1924 the first curriculum in chemical engineering at Penn State was introduced, with the course foundation being based upon the text by Walker, Lewis, and McAdams.
+The first graduating class of 11 students received their degrees on June 15, 1925, and for the next 40 years the program remained steady, graduating approximately 50 students each year.